-Starting from 2017 Anton Shaburov is a principal conductor and artistic director of the Far Eastern State Symphony Orchestra (Khabarovsk, Russia) and permanent guest conductor of the Mariinsky Theatre (Primorsky stage).
+Since 2017 Anton Shaburov is a principal conductor and artistic director of the Far Eastern Symphony Orchestra (Khabarovsk, Russia) and permanent guest conductor of the Mariinsky Theatre (Primorsky stage).
 In March 2019 Targu Mures Philharmonic Orchestra elected Anton Shaburov as its principal guest conductor.

-Anton Shaburov received his musical education in two major Russian conservatories.
-He graduated from the Ural Mussorgsky (2008, diploma with honors) and the Moscow Tchaikovsky (2011, diploma with honors) conservatories studying conducting with the legendary professor Gennady Rozhdestvensky.
+Anton Shaburov received his musical education in two major Russian music institutions - the Ural State Mussorgsky Conservatory and the Moscow State Tchaikovsky Conservatory.
+In Moscow, he studied conducting with the legendary professor Gennady Rozhdestvensky.